dougwollison/nlingual/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/nlingual/releases) for this project.**

+= 2.8.4 =
+Fixed issue causing stacking of the prefix on localized URLs.

 = 2.8.3 =
 Fixed handling of sites running on subdirectories, fixed issue with paginated urls.